benlau/asyncfuture/README.md

 ```

-**4. Promise like interface**
+**4. Use QFuture like a Promise object**

-Complete / cancel a future on your own choice
+Create a QFuture and Complete / cancel it by yourself.

 ```c++
 // Complete / cancel a future on your own choice